Popular Shopping Districts in Minneapolis

 Uptown

-A neighborhood institution, Magers & Quinn Booksellers has been Uptown’s independent, new and used bookstore and literary events space for over 20 years and among the best bookstores in the state.
+Along with clothing stores, there's Penzey's Spices and neighborhood institution Magers & Quinn Booksellers, which has been Uptown’s independent, new and used bookstore and literary events space for over 20 years.
 They also sell cards, maps and other gifts.
+Next to Magers & Quinn is Moona Moono, a cafe known for its matcha lattes and shop stocked with kawaii stationary, Korean beauty and other satisfying home goods.

 Lake Street